-In addition, Mrs. Iêda Gomes Yell serves as Director of the Department of the Infrastructure of the Federation of the State Industry of São Paulo (since 2012), member of the Advisory Board of the Companhia de Gas de São Paulo (since 2013), and the Companhia de Gas de São Paulo (since 2013).
-Councilor to the Brazilian Chamber of Commerce of England, member of the Advisory Board of the Fundação Getulio Vargas Energia and Director and co-founder of WILL Latam, a non-profit organization for the development of women executives (since 2014).
-Mrs. lêda Gomes Yell has been a visiting research fellow at the Oxford Institute for Energy Studies since September 2012.
+In 2011, and balanced particle give decision of the company of the second part of the line of the Federation of the State In addition, Mrs. Iêda Gomes Yell serves as Director of the Department of the Infrastructure of the Federation of the State Industry of São Paulo (since 2012), member of the Advisory Board of the Companhia de Gas de São Paulo (since 2013), Councilor to the Brazilian Chamber of Commerce of England, member of the Advisory Board of the Fundação Getulio Vargas Energia and Director and co-founder of WILL Latam, a non-profit organization for the development of women executives (since 2014).
+Mrs. Iêda Gomes Yell has been a visiting research fellow at the Oxford Institute for Energy Studies since September 2012.
 In October 2020, she became a representative of energy consumers at the Isle of Man Climate Change Citizens Forum.

 Her other offices and positions held during the last five years are described below.
 Mrs. lêda Gomes Yell has been a Director of Compagnie de Saint-Gobain since June 2016.

-- Director and Chairwoman of the Nomination, Sustainable Development and Governance Committee - and Human Capital and Remuneration Committee of Exterran Corporation (United States)
+- Director and Chairwoman of the Nomination, Sustainable Development and Governance Committee - and Human Capital and Remuneration Committee of Exterran Corporation (United States) Director and member of the Strategy Committee and the Human Resources, Compliance and Sustainable Development Committee of Prumo Logistica SA (Brazil) - Director of The Institute of Directors (United Kingdom)

-Director and member of the Strategy Committee and the Human Resources, Compliance and Sustainable Development Committee of Prumo Logistica SA - Director of The Institute of Directors (United Kingdom) - Other offices held outside the Group and expired over the past five years
+Other offices held outside the Group and expired over the past five yearsDirector and Chairwoman of the Governance Committee

-Director and Chairwoman of the Governance Committee - of InterEnergy Group Holdings (2013-2020) Director and Chairwoman of the Comp Committee of Odebrecht SA (Brazil) (2018-2019) Founding President of Energix Strategy Compliance - Founding (2011-2017) Strategy Ltd - Director and member of the Audit and Risk Committee and of the Strategic Committee of Bureau Veritas (2013-2021)
+- Compliance - of InterEnergy Group Holdings (2013-2020) Director and Chairwoman of the Comp Committee of Odebrecht SA (Brazil) (2018-2019) Founding President of Energix Strategy - Founding (2011-2017) Strategy Ltd - Director and member of the Audit and Risk Committee and of the Strategic Committee of Bureau Veritas (2013-2021)

-- Listed company - Non-listed foreign company
+Non-listed foreign company

-ANNE-MARIE IDRAC
+ANNE-MARIE IDRAC Independent Director

-Chairwoman of the Nomination and Remuneration Committee Member of the Corporate Social Responsibility Committee

-Principal office held: Director of companies

-Compagnie de Saint-Gobain - "Tour Saint-Gobain" - 12 Place de l'Iris - 92400 Courbevoie, France
+Chairwoman of the Nomination and Remuneration Committee Member of the Corporate Social Responsibility Committee Principal office held: Director of companies Compagnie de Saint-Gobain - "Tour Saint-Gobain" - 12 Place de l'Iris - 92400 Courbevoie, France

-70 years old Nationality: French Number of shares held: 827
+70 years old Nationality: French Number of shares held: 827 Date of first election: June 2011